treeverse/lakeFS/docs/deploying/bucket.md

 ---
 layout: default
-title: Creating the S3 bucket
+title: Configuring the S3 bucket
 parent: AWS Deployment
 nav_order: 15
 has_children: false
 ---

-# Creating the S3 bucket
+# Configuring the S3 bucket

-We now create the S3 bucket, which will provide the data storage layer for our installation:
+The S3 bucket will provide the data storage layer for our installation.
+You can choose to create a new S3 bucket (recommended) or use an existing bucket with a path prefix.
+The path under the existing bucket should be empty.

-1. From the S3 Administration console, choose `Create Bucket` (you can use an existing bucket with a path prefix, but creating a dedicated bucket is recommended).
+1. From the S3 Administration console, choose `Create Bucket`.
 2. Make sure you:
     1. Block public access
     2. Disable Object Locking
-3. Once created, go to the `Permissions` tab, and create a Bucket Policy.
+3. Go to the `Permissions` tab, and create a Bucket Policy.
 Use the following structure:

    ```json
     {